henrikhorluck/tdt4140-washlists/README.md

 Before running the server, we highly suggest that you first load our testdata, which will add a set of test-users, with roles, dormrooms, and student villages, and lets you connect from the frontend without any further setup.
-Credentials for the supplied users lie in `backend/fixtures/testdata.yaml` as comments to the password-field on each user.
+Credentials for the supplied users lieare found in `backend/fixtures/testdata.yaml` as comments to the password-field on each user.
 Do note only the users with `is_staff = true` can access the admin site, and it varies how much they have access to.
 For local backend development, the user `admin` with password `admin` is usually sufficient.